dy-dk/Gold-Bar-Tracker/README.md

 App is set to Always be on Top.
 I may or may not add a toggle for this in the future.

+Change the files in the img folder if you'd like to customise the app icons.
+The program will automatically resize them but if you'd like to do it manually, the large icons are 50x50px and the small icons are 25x25px.

 ---------------